 AESTHETIC STATEMENT

-My artwork arises from my life-long affinity toward all things in nature where I find unlimited inspiration in the ever-changing natural landscape.
-I emphasize the mysteries of the cosmos and the natural world by contrasting patterns, textures, colors, light and shadows as seen in all aspects of nature.
-In my abstract work, I am particularly inspired by these natural elements as viewed from an aerial perspective.
-Organic, curvilinear shapes and texture are always essential features of my work.
+My artwork arises from my lifelong affinity toward all things in nature where I find unlimited inspiration in the ever-changing natural landscape.
+I emphasize the mysteries of the cosmos and nature by contrasting patterns, textures, colors, light and shadows as seen in the nature.
+In my abstract work, I am particularly inspired by these elements as viewed from an aerial perspective where organic patterns and textures are predominant and accentuated.
+Organic, curvilinear shapes and textures are always essential features of my work, and I often incorporate many elements from nature into my work such as twigs, bark, lichen, and stones to name only a few.

 I often juxtapose the issues of beauty and decay, life and death, destruction and renewal which is ever presenting in all of life.
-I find beauty in imperfection, impermanence and in the transitory nature life as acknowledged in the Japanese aesthetic philosophy of “Wabi-Sabi.”
-This philosophy also teaches us to let go of what no longer serves us, to understand that all life is I flux and is in a constant state of transformation in nature and in human existence, whether literally of metaphorically.
+I find beauty in imperfection, impermanence and in the transitory nature of life as acknowledged in the Japanese aesthetic philosophy of “Wabi-Sabi.”
+This philosophy also teaches us to let go of what no longer serves us, to understand that all life is in flux and in a constant state of transformation in both nature and in human existence, whether understood literally of metaphorically.

 For me, the process of creating is as important as the product.
 I work intuitively and spontaneously, often with no preconceived notion of what I am going to create.
-I paint by adding layer upon layer of paint, one on top of another until an image begins to be revealed.
-This process of painting over an underpainting is called “pentimento” where changes are made to a painting and repainted during the creative process.
-Subsequent layers of paint previously laid down are hidden beneath the newer paint layers.
-Sometimes the under-layers become visible, either purposely, accidentally.
+I paint by adding layer upon layer of paint, one on top of another until an image begins to emerge.
+This process of painting over an underpainting is called “pentimento” where changes are made to a painting by repainted over it during the creative process, leaving the earlier painting buried beneath the subsequent layers of paint.
+Sometimes the under-layers become visible, either purposely or accidentally.
 This layering, covering and revealing process mirrors the human experience, where hidden parts of ourselves are slowly covered and uncovered, hidden and revealed over time.

 My representational landscape paintings are also inspired by many of the same factors as my abstract work.
-However, these representational painting are more a celebration of the beauty of the neural world and less conceptual than my abstract work.
-When creating representational landscapes, I observe and "feel" the natural world, deduces its essence and then retells that essence in a way that I hope will move and inspire the viewer on an emotional, psychological and spiritual level and connect the viewer to a deeper understanding of the mystical in nature.
+However, these representational painting are more literal and celebrate the sublime of nature.
+My landscape paintings are less conceptual than my abstract work, however, when creating representational landscapes, my goal is to not only observe but to also "feel" the natural world, deduces its essence and then retell that essence in a way that I hope will move and inspire the viewer on an emotional, psychological and spiritual level and to connect the viewer to a deeper understanding of and respect for the mystical in nature.

 Finally, one cannot fully explore nature and its parallels to humanity without also considering the issue of our current climate crisis, as the two are integrally entwined.
 Often my work will include aspects of climate change and its impact on planetary life.
-Our planet is resilient and has gone through many magnificent and tumultuous changes throughout its long history.
-It will likely survive the potentially drastic changes due to a changing climate, but the question faced by humanity is what species will find the altered planet unsuitable for life on our "pale blue dot?"
-Previous extinctions have occurred before and scientists tell is we are currently in the midst of the "sixth great extinction."
+Our planet is undoubtedly resilient and has gone through many magnificent and tumultuous changes throughout its long history.
+It will likely survive the drastic changes due to a changing climate, but the arduous question faced by humanity is what species will find an altered planet unsuitable for life?
+Previous extinctions have occurred before and scientists tell us that we are currently in the midst of the "sixth great extinction."
 One thing is clear, extinction is permanent and when a species is lost through extinction, it can never return again naturally.
 What is gone, sadly is gone forever!